Natural Resources

 Ecological dynamics

 Historically, large areas of blowing sand resulted in the active movement of the sand dunes.
 Evaporation from the soil surface was extremely high due to the large areas of bare ground, lack of litter, and sparse plant populations.
 The transpiration rate of these sparse plant populations was also high due to the harsh soil environment.
-Occasional wild fires, severe grazing by transient bison herds, and drought contributed to the lack of stability of the sand dunes.
-This lack of stability caused the dunes to go back and forth through multiple stages of plant succession over the course of time.
+Occasional wildfires, severe grazing by transient bison herds, and drought contributed to instability of the sand dunes causing the dunes to fluctuate through multiple stages of plant succession over time.
 Early perennial plants such as sandhill muhly, blowout grass, and blowout penstemon were common due to their ability to tolerate the movement of the sand and droughty conditions.
 As these plants began to colonize and stabilize the sand movement, other perennials such as prairie sandreed, sand bluestem, hairy grama, lemon scurfpea, and rose slowly became evident on the site.
-Annual plants such as sandbur, Texas croton, and common sunflower eventually colonized the areas between the perennials.
+Annual plants such as sandbur, woolly Indianwheat, annual buckwheat, and prairie sunflower eventually colonized the areas between the perennials.
+The site is extremely resilient, and well adapted to Northern Great Plains climatic conditions.
+The plant diversity allows for high resistance to drought.

 State and transition model